Readit News logoReadit News

 I didn't know this when I started, so I never vacuumed the reddit databases.
 Then one day I was forced to, and it took reddit down for almost a day while I waited for it to finish.

-FreakLegion · 10 months ago
+FreakLegion · a year ago

 No autovacuum?
 At reddit's scale I'm surprised you didn't run out of transaction IDs.

-jedberg · 10 months ago
+jedberg · a year ago

 I turned it off because it would run at inopportune times.